GridTools/concepts/GTScript-Parallel-model.md

 ### Conditionals on field expressions

-- Conditions in `if` statements are evaluated at run-time and are of storage type, e.g. fields or temporary variables.
-- The condition is evaluated for all gridpoints
+- The condition is evaluated for all gridpoints and stored in a mask.
-- Each statement inside the if and else branches is executed as a `parfor` loop (same as statements outside of branches).
+- Each statement inside the if and else branches is executed according to the same rules as statements outside of branches.
 - Inside the if and else blocks the same field cannot be written to **and** read with an offset (order does not matter).
-- The evaluated condition is read to decide which branch of the if-else statement is traversed inside the loop.

-Rationale:

-- If the offset read-write is disallowed the user can reason about the execution.
-- There is no real use-case that requires off center read and writes
-- If a problem pops up, creating a second if-statement can resolve this quite easily
-- We do not want to do 3 automatically since the user needs to think about what he wants.

-### Example
+**Example for conditionals on field expressions**

 ```python
 with computation():